A canonical Fano threefold has Fano index $\leq 66$: Preliminaries

-Furthermore, let $f\colon Y\to X$ be a terminalization and let $S'_C$ be the minimal resolution of $S_C$, then any prime $f$-exceptional divisor $E$ centered at $C$ corresponds to an exceptional curve (i.e., a $(-2)$-curve) of $S'_C$ over $S_C$, and vice versa.
+\begin{defn}[Non-split crepant divisor] Keep the notation in Definition~\ref{def ecgc}.
+Let $f\colon Y\to X$ be a terminalization and let $S'_C$ be the minimal resolution of $S_C$.
+Then over a general point of $C$, the morphism $f\colon Y\to X$ is analytically isomorphic to $\mathbb{A}^1\times S'_C\to \mathbb{A}^1\times S_C$.
+For a prime $f$-exceptional divisor $E$ on $Y$ centered at $C$, a general fiber of $E\to C$ is reduced but not necessarily irreducible, and it corresponds to a union of exceptional curves of $S'_C\to S_C$.
+One should be careful that $E$ is irreducible but $E$ might be analytically reducible over a general point of $C$.

+We say that $C$ is {\it with non-split crepant divisors} if for any prime $f$-exceptional divisor $E$ centered at $C$, a general fiber of $E\to C$ is irreducible.
+In this case, a prime $f$-exceptional divisor $E$ centered at $C$ corresponds to an exceptional curve (i.e., a $(-2)$-curve) of $S'_C$ over $S_C$, and vice versa.
 We denote this correspondence by $E\longleftrightarrow \ell_E$. \end{defn}

 The following lemma gives the relation between the intersection of a crepant curve with a divisor and the intersection of exceptional divisors centered at this curve with the pullback of the divisor.